katjacb24/caodemo/README.md

 kubectl get pods | grep operator | grep -v admission | awk '{print $1}'
 ```

-## Target cluster
+## Creating Couchbase Clusters
 ### Installation
-Please open and review the `tgt_cluster.yaml` file.
+Please open and review the `cluster.yaml` file.

 The part with the `volumeClaimTemplates` is describing AKS related setup, please feel free to change accordingly.

-Change the password (look for a default in the cluster config shipped within the CAO package) and optionally change the server size settings.
+Change the password (encode a password with base64) and optionally change the server size settings.

 Once done, install the cluster:
 ```
-kubectl apply -f tgt_cluster.yaml
+kubectl apply -f cluster.yaml
 ```
 ## Moniroring
 ### Logs